Skip to Main Content

 Our Story

-Your inner voice is a powerful biological force that can shape your healthspan, your stress levels, and even the way your cells age.
+Your inner voice is a powerful biological force that can shape your [helth-span]nounThe number of years you live in good health, free from chronic illness or disability.Learn More, your stress levels, and even the way your cells age.

-Most people have an unspoken conversation running through their minds every day.
+Most of us have an unspoken conversation running through our minds every day.
 A steady stream of thoughts, self-encouragements, and criticisms, that can shape our mood or motivation.

 Emerging science suggests our inner voice could reach all the way down to our cells, subtly influencing how we age.
 It sounds almost poetic: the idea that kinder, more resilient self-talk might translate into a healthier, longer life.
 But a growing body of research may support this kind of mind–body connection, even if we’re only beginning to untangle the mechanisms.

 Psychologists and health coaches have long observed that how we talk to ourselves can drive behavior change for better or worse.
-A recent article published in Frontiers in Psychology looked at the effects that coaching methods like motivational interviewing, guided imagery, and mindfulness-based strategies have on behavior and health outcomes.
+A recent article published in Frontiers in Psychology looked at the effects that motivational interviewing, guided imagery, and [mahynd-fuhl-nis]nounThe practice of paying attention to the present moment with non-judgmental awareness.Learn More-based strategies have on behavior and health outcomes.

-The authors describe how guided visualization (a staple in mind–body coaching) can prompt real physiological effects: the neural networks activated during a vividly imagined experience have the same effect on the body as actually living that experience.
-In other words, visualize yourself calmly handling a stress, and your body responds as if you are calm in that moment.
+The authors describe how guided visualization (a staple in mind–body coaching) can prompt real physiological effects.
+Why?
+Because the neural networks activated during a vividly imagined experience have the same effect on the body as actually living that experience.
+In other words, visualize yourself calmly handling stress, and your body responds as if you are calm in that moment.
 Over time, practices like mindfulness, guided imagery, and positive self-reflection can train our internal dialogue to be more supportive.

-Beneath the day-to-day chatter of our thoughts, our brains are constantly making predictions.
-Neuroscientists describe the mind as a prediction engine, ever attempting to align reality with our mental model of the world.
-This concept, known as predictive coding, holds that what we expect influences what we experience, and emerging evidence indicates this extends to our physical stress responses.
+Neuroscientists describe the brain as a “prediction machine.”
+Beneath the day-to-day chatter of our thoughts, our brains are constantly making predictions, ever attempting to align reality with our mental model of the world.
+This process, known as predictive coding, means that what you expect can influence how you respond, even at a cellular level.

-The researchers examined adults in their 40s through 80s (some with chronic pain conditions) and measured both their resilience traits and telomere lengths.
-The findings were striking.
-People who scored higher on resilience (traits like optimism, active coping, and lower perceived stress) tended to have significantly longer telomeres.
+In a 2019 study of adults aged 40 to 80, researchers found that people who scored high in psychological resilience had significantly longer telomeres, a known marker of cellular health and biological aging.
+The researchers found that people who scored higher on resilience (traits like optimism, active coping, and lower perceived stress) tended to have significantly longer telomeres.
 Even in people with chronic pain, a potent physical stressor, those with a more optimistic, accepting mindset showed a cellular advantage, as if their cells were weathering the storm of life more gracefully.
 Of course, telomere length is just one metric of aging, but it offers a tantalizing window into how profoundly our inner life might sway our biology.

-These connections between aging biomarkers and mental states probably have more to do with stress hormones, inflammation, and even our daily habits.
-But, taken together, it does suggest your internal dialogue is not just psychological, it’s biological.
+These connections between aging biomarkers and mental states suggest your internal dialogue is not just psychological, it’s biological.
 Or, to put it another way: Your words are powerful.
 Choose them wisely.

 Shifting your inner dialog to one of encouragement, hope, and resilience isn’t about ignoring life’s difficulties or simply “thinking happy thoughts.”
 It’s about choosing a mindset that helps you meet challenges without needless panic, treat setbacks as temporary, and see yourself as worthy and capable.
 This mental shift, practiced consistently, tells your body a different story about the world so that every stressor isn’t a five-alarm fire and you believe in your capacity to adapt.